RevanKumarD/cae_ai_resources/05_RL_CAE.md

   When I started with RL, David Silver's course was my one-stop solution—his explanations are outstanding.
 - **DeepMind/UCL Lecture Videos:**
   The DeepMind lecture series from UCL offers in-depth insights and complements Silver’s teachings well.
-- **Hands-On with OpenAI Gym:**
+- **Hands-On with OpenAI Gym & Stable Baselines:**
-  Practical experience with OpenAI Gym is invaluable for applying RL in real-world scenarios.
+  Practical experience with OpenAI Gym & Stable Baselines is invaluable for applying RL in real-world scenarios.
 - **For a Deep Dive:**
-  I refer to Brutto's book for advanced topics in reinforcement learning.
+  I refer to Sutton & Barto's book for advanced topics in reinforcement learning.

 ---